 - The new law companies segment is expected to reach over $1.4 billion by 2025.

 The market research report includes detailed segmentation by

 New Law firms have been the most disruptive players in the market, accounting for major work carried out in the document review and litigation spheres.
-There is a growing trend of building strong SLAs and utilization of performance metrics.
-With the growing openness of law firms, there comes a growing affinity for a blended approach to deliver services.
+There is a growing trend of building strong SLAs and use of performance metrics.
+With the growing openness of large law firms, there comes a growing affinity for a blended approach to deliver services.
 This approach has been increasingly adopted across firms over the last couple of years.

 There is a lesser likelihood of using different service provider.
 This is expected to create a demand for services, which can be “all things to all people.”
 This has led to the service providers operating in the market taking huge strides to provide high value instead.

 Alternative legal service providers have essentially entered the landscape around 2000, evolving with spurts across two time periods: from 1999-2007 wherein outsourcers such as Axiom, Integreon, and Exigent made their way into the market.
 The market is witnessing a growing number of global law firms, which are imparting credibility to the concept of legal service delivery.
 With clients increasingly moving further afield in the Rogers Diffusion Curve, lawyers and law firms will account for a less dominant share.

 Hybrids of law firms and legal industry and alternative staffing companies are expected to become a norm, complementing law firms.
 The contrast is likely to be in terms of AI or technologies which is expected to contribute to the differentiation of new law companies.

 The U.S. alternative legal service providers market research report includes in-depth coverage of the industry with revenues & forecasts for the following segments: